HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Pull The Pork

 After cooking, cover the butts loosely with foil and let rest for 30 minutes before pulling the meat.
 See Pork Butt Selection & Preparation for a description of how to pull pork.
-The meat should pull cleanly from the shoulder bone, as shown in Picture 3.
+The meat should pull cleanly from the shoulder blade bone, as shown in the photo above.

 I noted in my cooking log that the meat was very dark and crusty on the outside, with a good smoke ring and good moisture on the inside.
 The meat was flavorful throughout, with a little bit of heat from the rub.